-We test our goodwill annually, as of September 30, for impairment.
-The carrying value of goodwill is also reviewed if facts and circumstances, such as significant declines in assets under management, revenues, earnings or the Holding Unit price, occur, suggesting possible impairment.
-As of September 30, 2010, the impairment test indicated that goodwill was not impaired.
+We test goodwill annually, as of September 30, for impairment.
+As of September 30, 2011, the impairment test indicated that goodwill was not impaired.
+The carrying value of goodwill is also reviewed if facts and circumstances, such as significant declines in assets under management, revenues, earnings or our Holding Unit price, occur, suggesting possible impairment.
+During the fourth quarter of 2011, the Holding Unit price was below our December 31, 2011 book value per unit for most of the quarter.
+As such, we re-performed step one of the goodwill impairment test as of December 31, 2011.